borntofrappe/fullstack-d3/README.md

 - `[.precision]`: specify the number of digits to include after the decimal point

-- `[type]`: format with a specific notation, like fixed `f`, decimal `r`, or again percentage `%`.
+- `[type]`: format with a specific notation, like fixed `f`, decimal `r`, or again percentage `%`

 Refer to the [`d3-format` module](https://github.com/d3/d3-format) for the comprehensive list of the possible directives.

 ### Scatterplot

-The second interactive demo relates to the scatterplot introduced in the second chapter, `02 Scatterplot`, and I decided to actually create two folders to focus on event handlers first, and Delaunay triangulation second.
-The triangulation is introduced to aid the selection of individual data points.
+The second interactive demo relates to the scatterplot introduced in the second chapter, `02 Scatterplot`, and I decided to split the logic of the chapter in two smaller folders: `Scatterplot` to focus on event handlers and `Delaunay` to describe the method to facilitate the selection of the small circles.

 Event handlers are included on `<circle>` elements exactly like on rectangles.